SylviaOne/Repo-hub/README.md

-## Why do mathematicians hate the U.S.?
-Because it's indivisible.
+## What did the piece of bread say to the knife?
+Butter me up.